 The DMD features Team-based Learning (TBL) that integrates the clinical, biomedical, and behavioral sciences through the use of clinical case studies.
 These case scenarios place learning in the context of a patient problem/concern and emphasize the relationship between systemic and oral diseases, health and prevention, family and community context, disease diagnosis and evidence based practice.

 A central feature of the DMD curriculum is the application of knowledge, skills and attitudes through Team discussions.
 In addition to acquiring content knowledge, the goals of TBL are:

 - to develop students’ capacity to find and apply information relevant to clinical cases,

 - to foster critical thinking and higher-order reasoning skills,

 - to promote accurate self-assessment and a sense of responsibility for one’s own learning, and

 - to build effective communication skills and, collaboration skills.

-To advance these goals, small group discussions must be skillfully facilitated to ensure that discussions remain on target.
-Our trained facilitators ensure that specified learning objectives are achieved and that the group dynamics are healthy and productive for all members of the group.
+To advance these goals, TBL sessions are skillfully facilitated to ensure that learning remain on target.
+Our trained faculty facilitators ensure that specified learning objectives are achieved and that the group dynamics are healthy and productive for all members of each team.